GovReady/ubuntu-scap/README.md

 * `ssg-rhel6-oval.xml`: Test definitions from the [scap-security-guide](https://fedorahosted.org/scap-security-guide/) project for testing Red Hat Enterprise Linux 6, as of 2014-06-06, some of which also apply to Ubuntu.
 * `run_tests.sh`: An example for calling [OpenSCAP](http://open-scap.org/page/Main_Page) to run the tests.
 * `ubuntu-cpe.xml` and `ubuntu-cpe-oval.xml` which define "Ubuntu" for the purposes of the test profiles.
+* `Vagrantfile`: A Vagrant configuration for a clean Ubuntu 14.04 server that you can test the profile on.

 Installing
 ----------